 “Our B2C and B2B order volume changes month to month.
 Between shipping new collections for wholesale earlier in the year and Q4 madness for direct-to-consumer sales, we’ve been able to get through our heaviest seasons while staying ahead of production using ShipBob’s inventory forecasting tools — even as our order volume more than quadrupled in less than a year.”

 3. Location of the warehouse

 The optimal location for a warehouse will depend on your needs.
 If your goal is to store a lot of product in bulk over a long period of time, you can pay less by finding a rural location or a facility near a transportation hub.
-If your goal is to get orders delivered to customers as quickly as possible, you’ll want a fulfillment warehouse near your customers’ shipping destinations.
+If your goal is to get orders delivered to customers as quickly as possible, you’ll want a fulfilment warehouse near your customers’ shipping destinations.

 Warehouses in urban areas or big cities can deliver your orders to large populations very quickly.
-This helps meet customer expectations such as expedited shipping by reducing the distance traveled and time in transit.
+This helps meet customer expectations such as expedited shipping by reducing the distance travelled and time in transit.
 If your customers don’t all reside in one geographic area, a more centrally located warehouse can help reach more regions more efficiently as opposed to just one coast.